Bartholomew Lloyd: Legacy

+In 1821 W. R. Hamilton, at age 16, was given a copy of the Treatise on Analytic Geometry which changed his life.
+Hamilton was so taken with the analytic geometry that he turned away from Classics and toward mathematics.

 A plaque to Lloyd was erected at the Tholsel, New Ross, in 2018, organised by the National Committee for Commemorative Plaques in Science and Technology.
 It was unveiled by Trinity Provost, Professor Patrick Prendergast.